02/01/2018

 Yet beyond collecting and analyzing the data to inform policy, Durso says the project offered something just as important: validation to battered women who have silently borne horrific cruelty.
 “When we asked our clients what MSCFV service they are most grateful for, a great majority said they appreciated the chance to tell their stories.
 For many, it was the first time they had shared their story.
 Someone believed them.”

-Executive Director of MSCFV, Jeanne Yeager said “the partnership with Washington College, through Professor Durso and the GIS team, has helped the agency grow and expand in ways that directly respond to the specific needs of rural victims of domestic violence.
+Executive Director of MSCFV, Jeanne Yeager said “the partnership with Washington College, through Professor Durso and the GIP team, has helped the agency grow and expand in ways that directly respond to the specific needs of rural victims of domestic violence.
 It has been a tremendous experience for MSCFV.”